Easy Apple Crisp

 (the ingredient amounts are listed in the printable recipe card further below)

-- You start by mixing together your apple slices, granulated sugar, and cinnamon in a 9″ square or round baking dish.
+- Toss together the apple slices, granulated sugar, and cinnamon in a 9″ square or round baking dish.

-- Then you mix together your flour, rolled oats, and brown sugar.
+- Mix together the flour, rolled oats, and brown sugar.
 Add in the melted butter and stir until everything is moistened.

 - Sprinkle the oat topping evenly over the apples.